Sussan Tahmasebi: Career

+Tahmasebi is a non-resident fellow at Democracy for the Arab World Now (Dawn), board member of Doria Feminist Fund and is on the Human Rights Watch MENA Advisory Committee.

+The One Million Signatures Campaign

+Tahmasebi was a founding member of the One Million Signatures Campaign, a grassroots effort aimed as collecting one million signatures demanding an end to legal discrimination against women.
+She served as the editor of the English site for the Campaign.
+Tahmasebi was repeatedly banned from travel, interrogated and arrested in relation to her efforts to promote gender equality and as a member of the One Million Signatures Campaign.
+Along with other activists she was arrested on March 4, 2007.
+She was later sentenced to 2 years in prison, with 18 months suspended for 5 years.

 Awards

 Sussan Tahmasebi was awarded the Human Rights Watch's Alison Des Forges Award for Extraordinary Activism in 2010 and 2011.
 In 2011 she was also recognized as one of "150 Women Who Shake the World" by Newsweek.
 Her work to support women's rights is featured as part of the permanent exhibition on the global human rights movement "A Spark Of Conviction" at the National Center for Civil and Human Rights, in Atlanta, GA.
 Tahmasebi was also honored by the National Center for Civil and Human Rights with its 2016 "Power to Inspire" Award.
 Also, in 2016, Tahmasebi's work to support women's rights and peace in the MENA and Asia region was recognized by the Association for Women's Rights in Development (AWID).
-One of "12 activists Who Make You Hopeful for Feminist Futures without Fundamentalism" her pioneering work on behalf of women was honored, along with fellow rights activists Zainah Anwar and Dawn Cavanagh and others.
+One of "12 activists Who Make You Hopeful for Feminist Futures without Fundamentalism" Tahmasebi's pioneering work on behalf of women was honored, along with fellow rights activists Zainah Anwar and Dawn Cavanagh and others.